facebookresearch/ParlAI/parlai/crowdsourcing/tasks/chat/README.md

 # ParlAI chat task

-Chat task using ParlAI-style agents, which can be humans or bots [TODO: right?
-Give more details] See the Mephisto [README](https://github.com/facebookresearch/Mephisto/blob/master/examples/parlai_chat_task_demo/README.md) for more details.
+Chat task using two ParlAI-style agents.
+Code can be extended to change the number of human agents or to add bot agents.
+See the Mephisto [README](https://github.com/facebookresearch/Mephisto/blob/master/examples/parlai_chat_task_demo/README.md) for more details.

-{{{TODO: add more notes on this}}}